Choosing the right BBQ

 BBQ grills are made of four different types of material:

-• Chrome plated grills: These are used in more affordable BBQs.
+• Chrome plated grills: Used in more affordable BBQs.

-• Cast iron grills: These store heat really well and are perfect when you’re cooking for larger groups of people.
+• Cast iron grills: Store heat really well, and are perfect when cooking for larger groups of people.

 • Porcelain coated grills: You’ll find these on the most expensive BBQs.
 They transfer heat better and will last for years to come.

-Whatever type of BBQ you go for, you’ll also want to think about the size of the cooking area and how many people you will be cooking for.
+Whatever type of BBQ you go for, you’ll also want to think about the size of the cooking area and how many people will be eating.
 This simple chart will help you choose the right model based on your needs:

 ||Number of people